FYW 101: Writing Studio

 Academic Writing is a four-credit course that offers students the opportunity to develop, advance, and practice skills in the production of academic prose.
 Within a framework of sophisticated readings, highly coordinated writing workshops, and instructor feedback, students practice rhetorical approaches to the writing necessary to succeed in college.
 Students read critically, cultivate habits of effective and ethical research, practice conventions of documentation, and use information technologies.
 Topical readings vary among sections.
 May be repeated.

-This course will focus on the super-heroic social constructs that define the mythos of the Marvel Cinematic Universe, including their humble origins within the pages of sequential art.
-Together, we will deconstruct the role of the Avengers and how their ambition and drive to be “Earth’s Mightiest Heroes” determine the epic narrative known as the Infinity Saga.
-Assignments and readings will focus on film theory and sequential art theory, as well as issues of cultural identity through gender, race, and class.
-Throughout the semester, we will focus on each Avenger’s struggle with personal responsibility, trauma, terrorism in a post 9/11 world, and how the roles of good and evil are modified throughout the films.
-We will explore how authority and chaos are important ingredients for a successful superhero story – and why this recipe works so well for creating a superhero blockbuster.
-Using academic journals and articles, graphic novels, pages from various comic books, visual texts, we will investigate the current comics’ culture and how superheroes offer us a representation of ourselves.
+This course will focus on the super-heroic social constructs that define the mythos of the superhero universe, including Marvel and DC’s humble origins within the pages of sequential art.
+Together, we will deconstruct the role of superheroes and determine how their purposes, environments, and moral codes define these epic narratives.
+Together we will attempt to answer the question: What cultural components create a legendary superhero story?
+Assignments and readings will focus on film theory and sequential art theory, as well as issues of identity through gender, race, and class.
+Throughout the semester, we will focus on each hero’s struggle with personal responsibility, trauma, terrorism in a post 9/11 world, and how the roles of good and evil are modified throughout each medium.
+We will also explore how authority and chaos are important ingredients for a successful superhero story – and why this recipe works so well for creating a superhero blockbuster.
+Using academic journals and articles, graphic novels, pages from various comic books, visual texts (films, advertisements, commercials, sitcoms, and documentaries), we will investigate the current comics culture and how superheroes offer us a representation of ourselves.

 Creativity & Rhetoric